spiral/docs/queue/standalone.md

 # Queue and Jobs - Standalone Usage
 You can run `spiral/jobs` as a standalone extension.

 > Make sure to read [Running Jobs](/queue/jobs.md) to understand the principles of job dispatching.
+The extension configuration is the same as described [here](/queue/configuration.md).

 ## PHP Worker
 You would have to create a PHP worker in order to consume tasks from the queue.
 The primary class you have to implement is